 Quantico, VA 22134-5002

 Photographs and Archival Materials: Original documents are crucial to the mission of the Museum.
 Museum curators and researchers utilize photographs, personal papers and correspondence, official records, log books, etc. as part of the research required to prepare new exhibits and to prepare new publications.
-Archival materials of this kind are housed at the General Alfred M. Gray Marine Corps Research Center (part of the Marine Corps University) located at Quantico, VA.
+Archival materials of this kind are collected and preserved by the Archival Branch of the Marine Corps History Division, located at Quantico, VA.

-If you have any photographs, letters, official records, log books, etc., and wish to donate them to the Gray Research Center, please contact:
+If you have any photographs, letters, official records, log books, etc., and wish to donate them to the Marine Corps History Division Archives Branch, please contact: